Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.dripChance(f: number)`{: .language-javascript }: Sets the chance, in the range [0, 1], the block will drip per tick
+- `.dripChance(f: number)`{: .language-javascript .m-link #thin-spike-drip-chance }: Sets the chance, in the range [0, 1], the block will drip per tick
-- `.dripTemp(f: number)`{: .language-javascript }: Sets the temperature at which the block must be above to begin dripping
+- `.dripTemp(f: number)`{: .language-javascript .m-link #thin-spike-drip-temp }: Sets the temperature at which the block must be above to begin dripping
-- `.melts()`{: .language-javascript }: makes the block melt under certain conditions
+- `.melts()`{: .language-javascript .m-link #thin-spike-melts }: makes the block melt under certain conditions
-- `.meltChance(f: number)`{: .language-javascript }: Sets the chance, in the range [0, 1], that the block will melt per random tick
+- `.meltChance(f: number)`{: .language-javascript .m-link #thin-spike-melt-chance}: Sets the chance, in the range [0, 1], that the block will melt per random tick
-- `.meltTemp(f: number)`{: .language-javascript }: Sets the temperature above which the block can melt
+- `.meltTemp(f: number)`{: .language-javascript .m-link #thin-spike-melt-temp }: Sets the temperature above which the block can melt
-- `.dripParticle(particle: String)`{: .language-javascript }: The registry name of a particle, the particle that will drip from the block.
+- `.dripParticle(particle: String)`{: .language-javascript .m-link #thin-spike-drip-particle }: The registry name of a particle, the particle that will drip from the block.
 May be null to make the spike not drip.
 Defaults to null
-- `.meltFluid(fluid: FluidStackJS)`{: .language-javascript }: The fluid that the block melts into
+- `.meltFluid(fluid: FluidStackJS)`{: .language-javascript .m-link #thin-spike-melt-fluid }: The fluid that the block melts into
-- `.tipModel(model: String)`{: .language-javascript }: Sets the parent model of the tip state
+- `.tipModel(model: String)`{: .language-javascript .m-link #thin-spike-tip-model }: Sets the parent model of the tip state

 ### Example